 - uncertainty and nervousness

 - tiredness or burn out

 - trouble sleeping and concentrating

-Meanwhile, at work there are also numerous triggers that can cause anxiety among employees.
-First of all is the uncertainty when it comes to employment status and fear of losing one’s job.
+Meanwhile, at work, there are also numerous triggers that can cause anxiety among employees.
+First of all, is the uncertainty when it comes to employment status and the fear of losing one’s job.
 Second, the changes in workload and insecurities about not doing a satisfactory job.
-The third anxiety factor is the lack of access to tools, equipment and software needed to do work while at home.
+The third anxiety factor is the lack of access to tools, equipment, and software needed to do work while at home.
 Lastly, the pressure to learn new communication tools while having to deal with technical issues and adapting to a different working environment is a major factor behind work-related anxiety.

-Managed Print Services are offered by print providers to manage a company’s printing devices including printers, scanners, faxes and copiers.
-With the shift to decentralized work structures schedules due to this pandemic, companies need to transform their print workflow processes and pivot to meet the current requirements of the employees and minimize work-related anxiety and job stress.
+Managed Print Services are offered by print providers to manage a company’s printing devices including printers, scanners, faxes, and copiers.
+With the shift to decentralized work structure schedules due to this pandemic, companies need to transform their print workflow processes and pivot to meet the current requirements of the employees and minimize work-related anxiety and job stress.

 How does Managed Print Services help in the workplace during this crisis?

 1. With this pandemic causing numerous problems for businesses on how to remain open and sustain operations, Managed Print Services can help lower costs because of the consistent monthly fees with no more surprises and unpredictable maintenance costs.